-A. PARTICIPANT QUALIFICATION

-B. PROGRAM GUIDELINES

-C. SCREENING, TIME FRAME, PERMITTED OWNERSHIP,

-CONTRACT SALE and INSPECTION

-D. FINANCING, CONTINUATION OF ASSISTANCE

-E. FAMILY OBLIGATIONS

-F. ASSISTANCE PAYMENT, LEASE TO PURCHASE, DEFAULTS,

-RECAPTURE

-GLOSSARY

-4. ACRONYMS USED IN SUBSIDIZED HOUSING
+A. ACRONYMS USED IN SUBSIDIZED HOUSING

-Β. GLOSSARY OF TERMS IN SUBSIDIZED HOUSING
+B. GLOSSARY OF TERMS IN SUBSIDIZED HOUSING

-С. GLOSSARY OF TERMS USED IN THE NONCITIZENS RULE
+C. GLOSSARY OF TERMS USED IN THE NONCITIZENS RULE

 PROGRAM INTEGRITY ADDENDUM

-4. CRITERIA FOR INVESTIGATION OF SUSPECTED ABUSE AND FRAUD

-В. STEPS THE PHA WILL TAKE TO PREVENT PROGRAM ABUSE

-AND FRAUD

-Ξ. STEPS THE PHA WILL TAKE TO DETECT PROGRAM ABUSE

-AND FRAUD

-D. THE PHA'S HANDLING OF ALLEGATIONS OF POSSIBLE ABUSE

-AND FRAUD

-Ξ. OVERPAYMENTS TO OWNERS

-₽.
-HOW THE PHA WILL INVESTIGATE ALLEGATIONS OF ABUSE

-~ AND FRAUD

-G. PLACEMENT OF DOCUMENTS, EVIDENCE AND STATEMENTS

-OBTAINED BY THE PHA

-Η. CONCLUSION OF THE PHA'S INVESTIGATIVE REVIEW

-[.
-EVALUATION OF THE FINDINGS

-s.
-ACTION PROCEDURES FOR VIOLATIONS WHICH HAVE

-BEEN DOCUMENTED
+A. CRITERIA FOR INVESTIGATION OF SUSPECTED ABUSE AND FRAUD B. STEPS THE PHA WILL TAKE TO PREVENT PROGRAM ABUSE AND FRAUD C. STEPS THE PHA WILL TAKE TO DETECT PROGRAM ABUSE AND FRAUD D. THE PHA'S HANDLING OF ALLEGATIONS OF POSSIBLE ABUSE AND FRAUD E. OVERPAYMENTSTOOWNERS F. HOW THE PHA WILL INVESTIGATE ALLEGATIONS OF ABUSE AND FRAUD G. PLACEMENT OF DOCUMENTS, EVIDENCE AND STATEMENTS OBTAINED BY THE PHA H. CONCLUSION OF THE PHA'S INVESTIGATIVE REVIEW I. EVALUATION OF THE FINDINGS J. ACTION PROCEDURES FOR VIOLATIONS WHICH HAVE BEEN DOCUMENTED